FAQ

 You can check the pictures of our previous exhibitions and our new Instagram account.

-Will I receive a certificate of participation?
+Will I receive a certificate of participation or an award?

 Sorry, no.